 'Michael is a college student in the city.
 He had modeled on the New York Fashion Week runway, and he also took acting classes.
 You can tell his acting education is at work when he models for a photo shoot--he has methods he adopts to prepare himself to look a certain way that he wants.
 He is an excellent model with respectful professionalism.'

-Justin's passion for taking photos began when he was just a child.
-His photographer eyes evolved as he got older, and Justin remember that he was always taking note and paid attention to composition.
+CV's passion for taking photos began when he was just a child.
+His photographer eyes evolved as he got older, and CV remember that he was always taking note and paid attention to composition.
 It was during college that he got serious and he and his partner decided to pursue their passion and began studying with the New York Institute of Photography (NYIP).
 It was there his photographer's eye was not only emphasized but also rigorous technique expertise.
-After NYIP, Justin and his partner Lukas Zhao, started planning a business which became the stimulus for Cruz Visionnaire.
+After NYIP, CV and his partner started planning a business which became the stimulus for Cruz Visionnaire.

 'As a Native American born and raised in New York City, I have been actively fighting for the rights for the Native American community, and I served in the American Indian Community House (AICH) Youth Council for a year and received a Bachelor of Arts.
 And my partner Lukas recently earned his Ph.D.
 During our studies at NYIP, we have worked on all sort of subjects--landscape, still life, sports, journalism, commercial, fashion, portraiture, animals, etc. Cruz Visionnaire now focuses on the art of male fitness because that's a subject we both are passionate about.'